grame-cncm/faustdoc/src/manual/syntax.md

 #### `[hidden:0|1]` Metadata

 The `[hidden:0|1]` metadata can be used to hide a parameter in the interface.
 This is convenient when controlling a parameter with a [motion sensor](#sensors-control-metadatas) or [OSC messages](../osc) and we don't want it to be visible in the interface.
-This feature is commonly used when making apps for Android and iOS using `faust2android` or `faust2ios`.
+This feature is commonly used when making apps for Android and iOS using `faust2android`, `faust2ios` or in the Web platform.

 **Compatibility**

 * iOS
 * Android
+* Web platform

 ### Sensors Control Metadatas